klust/LUMI-BE-training-materials/docs/intro-202310xx/07_Slurm.md

     Even if you have a lot of experience with Slurm, it may still be useful to have a quick look at this section as Slurm is not always configured in the same way.

+!!!
+Note "Links to Slurm material"
+    Links to Slurm material on this web page are all for the version on LUMI at the time of the course.
+Links in the PDF of the slides however are to the newest version.

 ## What is Slurm

 <figure markdown style="border: 1px solid #000">